goeroeg/ld-learn/README.md

 ## Licenses and attributions

+This project is completely non-commercial, free and just for fun.

 The [LDraw™ library](https://www.ldraw.org/) under Creative Commons Attribution License 2.0 ([CC BY 2.0](https://creativecommons.org/licenses/by/2.0/))

 LDraw™ is a trademark owned and licensed by the Estate of James Jessiman

 [three.js](https://threejs.org/) as MIT license (no extra attribution needed, but I think they deserve it :) )

+[dat.gui](https://github.com/dataarts/dat.gui) under Apache License 2.0 (js module used from the three.js lib)

 Sounds from [OrangeFreeSounds](http://www.orangefreesounds.com/) under Attribution-NonCommercial 4.0 International ([CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/))